thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

   - Resolving route data in Angular
   - Protecting Routes using Guards in Angular
   - Routing in Angular
+  - Angular Master Class - Redux and ngrx
   - Three things you didn't know about the AsyncPipe
-  - Using Zones in Angular for better performance
 related_videos:
   - '175218351'
   - '189618526'